LocatedInSpace/distributed-systems-handin-2/README.md

 >![Less than ideal TCP-behaviour](images/streampacketsdone.png) Image of communication (see forwarder output on the left), where it waits till stream of packets have come in to determine whether or not communication succeeded - ignore the noise in server (topright) & client (bottomright), verbose output is needed when splitting up data to several packets.
 See note way at bottom of README.md

+# b) Does implementation use threads . . .
+There are three separate processes needed to run my implementation, the `forwarder`, the `pseudo_server`, and the `pseudo_client`.
+The `forwarder` is the only one that differs from the others, since it has 2 goroutines running for each connection (a sender, and a receiver) - where as the pseudo_* only have a main-routine that they loop.

+Threads are not realistic to use on a larger scale due to blocking when reading and writing - you can also only spawn so many threads before the OS it's running on starts complaining.

+# c) Message reordering . . .
+When the program is used as intended with a high `window`-parameter, then the state machine takes care of message reordering - neither client or server will send more than one packet without first getting a response
+> There is one exception to this, that is if the server wants to send data after it is done receiving, in that case - you can imagine it sending a DONE-packet to client, and then a START-packet right after.
+If these two were to get switched, then the clients state machine will restart, since it was expecting a DONE-packet, not a start.

+When used with a low `window`-parameter, my implementation takes advantage of the fact that we acknowledge the finished stream, not the individual packets - therefore, the data-packets can arrive in any order, as the seq-field will tell us in what order to combine them.

+# d) How does it handle message loss . . .
+If an expected packet never arrives - or the one that arrives has a different state, then it will simply discard all state and start anew.
+It does not support recovering part of state, nor prompt the other what packet is missing/wrong - it only tells it that it failed, so that the other party can start sending from start aswell.

+# e) 3-way-handshake importance . . .
+The 3-way-handshake is important since it's the building block for TCP-communication which allows for more trustworthy information exchange on unreliable networks - it does this by allowing server & client to synchronize their segment sequence numbers, meaning once a stream is established between them, either part of the exchange can notice if there is data missing.

+e.g., if in the next packet received ACK is wildly out of sync with where other party expected it, then it can try to recover lost communication by replaying packets that were missed.
+Another important part, is that packets sent by TCP have checksums associated with them, that increase the likelihood of the packet being correct.
 # Addendum
 ##  How to run
 Inside of `pseudo_server.go` & `pseudo_client.go`, there are two example usages of my TCP-model - it is important that they match, so that if `pseudo_server.go` has been switched over to the pinging example, that `pseudo_client.go` also has.